dade84/translations/html/avoiding_common_html5_mistakes.markdown

 	  </figure>
 	</header>

-There’s nothing else to say here.
-It’s just plain wrong.
-We could argue until the cows come home about whether your logo should be in an <h1>, but that’s not what we’re here for.
+Thereâ€™s nothing else to say here.
+Itâ€™s just plain wrong.
+We could argue until the cows come home about whether your logo should be in an <h1>, but thatâ€™s not what weâ€™re here for.
 The real issue is the abuse of the <figure> element. <figure> should be used only when referenced in a document or surrounding sectioning element.
-I think it’s fair to say that your logo is rarely going to be referenced in such a way.
-Quite simply, don’t do it.
+I think itâ€™s fair to say that your logo is rarely going to be referenced in such a way.
+Quite simply, donâ€™t do it.
 All you need is this:

 	<header>
 	  <h1>My company name</h1>